Omaha Product Liability Attorneys

 - Breach of Warranty: Products have two types of warranties: an expressed warranty and an implied warranty.
 An expressed warranty is the standard multiple-year warranty you can add on to a product in case it randomly fails, but an implied warranty is more relevant.
 With an implied warranty, the manufacturer is assuring the consumer that the product will work as intended.
 If a seatbelt fails during a collision, then that would be a breach of the implied warranty.

 Proving that a device has failed, and that the failure has caused a consumer or patient some type of injury, is no small task.
 Manufacturers of medical devices, auto parts, and even children’s toys have lawyers to represent them in these types of cases to protect their interests and their profits.
 You need representation of your own to navigate the legal system and ensure that your rights are protected as aggressively as possible.

 As you can see, there are a lot of details to figure out in any product liability case.
 The process of determining if a product was defective or if a medical device caused your injuries requires in-depth research and collaboration with experts.
 Dealing with all that on top of healing from your trauma can be next to impossible.
 With an experienced lawyer by your side, however, all of these issues become simpler.

 At Bottlinger Law L.L.C., we can handle the legal heavy-lifting of your case while you work on healing.
-With over a decade of experience, we can launch an investigation into your case and hold whoever injured you accountable.
+We can launch an investigation into your case and hold whoever injured you accountable.
 Call the legal team at Bottlinger Law L.L.C. today at (402) 505-8234 for a free consultation with an experienced Omaha personal injury lawyer.